The club’s junior section is open to all children from four up to the age of 17.

 Code of Conduct

-To clarify how it applies to our club – you can simply interchange the words “Upper Hutt City Football” and “New Zealand Football” throughout the code of conduct [PDF,190kb].
+To clarify how it applies to our club – you can simply interchange the words “Upper Hutt City Football” and “New Zealand Football” throughout the document.

 …these are kids,